 If you’ve read your credit reports and found some information that is wrong, you should begin the process of disputing that information immediately.
 You’ll find links in the resources section below that will get you started with filing disputes with each of the three agencies.

 Alternatively, you can consider mailing a dispute letter directly to the agencies using the address information also found in the resource section.
 Don’t forget to make copies of any documentation that proves your contention and include that along with the letter.
 Make sure you clearly indicated which information you are disputing.

 Once a dispute is launched, the information being disputed will be marked as such within your credit report.
 The agencies at this point have 30 to 45 days to contact the creditors who first filed the information under dispute.
 If the creditors do not respond, the information will be removed.

 Once the investigation is complete, you’ll be contacted via mail.
 You can also view the results of the investigation or its progress online.

-It was reported by the FTC that was many as 70% of people who had previously filed disputes had no resolution and had essentially given up, despite the belief that their report still contained errors.
+It was reported by the FTC that as many as 70% of people who had previously filed disputes had no resolution and had essentially given up, despite the belief that their report still contained errors.
 40% reported never even having heard back from the credit bureau.
 This emphasizes the value that can be found in hiring a credit repair agency.
 They will not let credit bureaus or creditors off the hook so easily.
 They work hard to force them to respond and make corrections as necessary.